cris178/cris178/README.md

 ### Currently Working on...

-- [***100 moons***](https://github.com/cris178/100moons): Currently am trying to make a full stack AWS web app similar in functionality to Medium.
-So far I am digging AWS hosting and its CI/CD integration with Github.
-Hoping to learn GraphQL in order to work with the back end. 🌙
+- [***Type Moon***](typemoon.app): Currently am trying to make a full stack AWS web app similar in functionality to the Stitch App.
+The purpose of this project is to become familiar with AWS Hosting, CI/CD, App Sync, GraphQL, and Authentication.
+The app is currently a work in progress.  🌙

 ## Lets chat!